nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 ### Yukari & Mitsuru

+* Don't bother reviving Metis
 * Stay on Bishamonten and nuke down Yukari with Ragnarok
 * Spam Ragnarok on Mitsuru until right before phase change (half HP)
-* Swap to Laksmi and Ice Break -> Bufudyne x3 -> Ice Break -> ...
+* Swap to Laksmi and Ice Break -> Bufudyne x3 -> Ice Break -> ... or Rush

 Take Yukari, Akihiko, Mitsuru (in that order)

-Equip Aigis with Elec Boost accessory, Yukari with Wind Amp, Akihiko with Elec Amp, Mitsuru with Ice Amp
+Equip Aigis with Null Wind accessory, Yukari with Null Elec, Akihiko with Elec Amp, Mitsuru with Ice Amp

-Equip any ultimate weapons if you haven't already
+Equip any ultimate weapons & best armor if you haven't already

 ### Erebus

 * Put Yukari & Akihiko on Heal/Support, Mitsuru on Act Freely
-* Keep Makarakarn up and Thunder Reign on free turns
+* Keep Magic Mirrors/Makarakarn up and Thunder Reign/use items on free turns
+* Aigis/Yukari being stripped of Makarakarn is mostly fine, you'll definitely want to reapply if Mitsuru/Akihiko lose mirrors or if Aigis & Yukari both lose mirrors
-* Swap Akihiko & Yukari to Full Assault during Dark Embrace
+* Swap Akihiko & Yukari to Full Assault during Dark Embrace, Use Ragnarok over Thunder Reign during this phase
 * Don't get crit lol

 ## Backup Fusions

+This is a WIP, having a fusion calculator open during runs isn't a bad idea

 ### King Frost